Azure/azure-docs-sdk-dotnet/api/overview/azure/service-to-service-authentication.md

 ---

-# Service-to-service authentication to Azure services using .NET
+# App Authentication client library for .NET - Version 1.6.0

 > [!NOTE]
 > **Microsoft.Azure.Services.AppAuthentication** is no longer recommended to use with new Azure SDK.